ezcn/grep/sequenceanalysis/variantEffectPrediction.md

 3.2) Transform UniProtKB AC/ID in Ensembl ID: https://www.uniprot.org/mapping/

-3.3) Use BioMart to find Start/End position of Ensembl ID [(Script)](biomartScript/biomaRt.R) , the output is a file.BED .
+3.3) Use BioMart to find Start/End position of Ensembl ID [(Script)](biomartScript/biomaRt.R) , the output is a BED file.

 3.4) Sort file.BED ...